 Theodora Smiley Lacey

-Theodora Smiley Lacey is a hidden figure in both civil rights activism and educational reform.
-Born in 1932 in Montgomery, Alabama, Mrs. Lacey bore witness to the injustices of Jim Crow segregation, igniting within her an unwavering commitment to fight for equality.
+Dr. Theodora Smiley Lacey is a hidden figure in both civil rights activism and educational reform.
+Born in 1932 in Montgomery, Alabama, Dr. Lacey bore witness to the injustices of Jim Crow segregation, igniting within her an unwavering commitment to fight for equality.

-Philip Smallwood has masterfully captured the essence of Mrs. Lacey in an original portrait that exemplifies the grace and beauty of a life lived in service of equality.
+Philip Smallwood has masterfully captured the essence of Dr. Lacey in an original portrait that exemplifies the grace and beauty of a life lived in service of equality.

 the Portrait Tour